FabianoEger/tago-documentation/tutorials.rst

 Adding the Device
 *****************

-Log in your account, click on Devices (side bar), then click on 'Add Device'.
+Log in your account, click on Devices (side bar), then click on 'Add Device' blue button.

-On the left side bar, click on **Devices**.
-Then, click on **Add Device** blue button, enter with the name 'dev01' and click on 'Save'.
+The Arduino board will be the device to be added, we will give it the name 'dev01'.
+Therefore, enter with the name 'dev01' and click on 'Save'.

 For each device, you have to define a :ref:`bucket <ref_concepts_bucket>` to store its data.
 You can let Tago to create a new bucket with the same name as the device.